wp-plugins/google-news/readme.txt

   This will typically affect the storage/caching/retrieval of RSS feeds containing such characters.
 I've registered that as a bug with WordPress, and a release will be out if/when that is fixed.
+- Upgrading from 2.0.1/2.1 to 2.1.1 can cause irregularities the first time you edit an existing feed.
+Delete the feed and create again, sorry about the inconvenience.